Somos, Gyula - VM - Aniko Ouweneel

 Gyula Somos (1960) studied at the Hungarian Art Academy with Pál Gerzson.
 Upon finishing his studies, he moves to Amsterdam in the Netherlands.
 Since 1991 he teaches at the Ruudt Wackers Academy in Amsterdam.
 Around that time he started to combine his early expressive style with a very precise realism.
 For more, see www.somosartgallery.com.

 Anikó Ouweneel-Tóth is cultural historian and art advisor.
 She specialises in contemporary Christian art.
-She was one of the initiators of the Platform Kerk en Kunst (Platform Church and Art) in the Netherlands.
 Together with Marleen Hengelaar-Rookmaaker she edited the Handboek voor kunst in de kerk (Buijten & Schipperheijn, 2015).

 ArtWay Visual Meditation 18 October, 2015